Image shows man in financial sector working on laptop and computer. Image courtesy of Shutterstock.

 Beyond having to follow basic retention schedules and compliance measures, organizations in highly regulated industries must adhere to more stringent requirements such as SEC Rule 17a-4.
 Failure to comply with these regulations have landed companies into some pretty hot water.
 An annual report by the U.S Securities and Exchange Commission stated that in 2018 alone, 821 enforcement actions resulted in $3.9 billion in disgorgement and penalties.

-This article will delve into what SEC Rule 17a-4 is, which organizations are impacted, four challenges that arise when meeting these requirements, and how to address these challenges to ensure compliance.
+This article will delve into what SEC Rule 17a-4 is, which organizations are impacted, five challenges that arise when meeting these requirements, and how to address these challenges to ensure compliance.

 What is SEC Rule 17a-4 and which organizations are impacted?

 Rule 17a-4 is part of a regulation issued by the US Securities and Exchange Commission (SEC) in accordance with the US Securities Exchange Act of 1934.
 Under this Act, any organizations that operate in the financial service industry (including stockbrokers and brokerage firms) must comply with requirements for electronic data storage.
 This includes aspects such as retention period, discoverability, accessibility, and accountability.